-The Executive Order is causing needless and unjustifiable irreparable harm to vulnerable refugees and their families.
-What is more, the order is being applied in ways that are contrary to the core of the American ethos.
+Unless stayed, the Executive Order will cause needless and unjustifiable irreparable harm to vulnerable refugees and their families.
+What is more, the order is set to be applied in ways that are contrary to the core of the American ethos.
 Our country prides itself as a beacon of hope for people suffering under totalitarian regimes.
-Further, many of the people the Order bars are in fact among the most in need of our hospitality, people we should be encouraging to seek our help.
+Further, many of the people the Order would bar are in fact among the most in need of our hospitality, people we should be encouraging to seek our help.
 This section offers a representative sampling of their circumstances.

-Ten-year-old Julie and twelve-year-old Aicha, 13 two girls from the Democratic Republic of Congo, are prime examples of the crucial need for USRAP.
+Ten-year-old Julie and twelve-year-old Aicha, two girls from the Democratic Republic of Congo, are prime examples of the crucial need for USRAP.
 Until recently, these girls were living in a refugee camp in Uganda.
 They have suffered the loss of their birth family and experienced first-hand the challenges of subsistence survival in a war-torn and unstable country.
 The refugee camp where they lived is no place for children, especially those without family members to look after them.
 The educational services are inadequate, and they were not receiving enough nutrition-the girls weigh only 49 and 58 pounds.
 After staying unaccompanied in their refugee camp for an extended period, they were finally approved to come to the U.S. as refugees and a foster family was lined up for them.
-Yet, when the Executive Order was issued, their travel to the United States was delayed and, for a time, uncertain.
-It is only because of the District of Washington's order staying the Executive Order that these children were able to leave the refugee camp and join their foster family.
+Yet, when the First Executive Order was issued, their travel to the United States was delayed and, for a time, uncertain.
+It is only because of the District of Washington's order staying the First Order that these children were able to leave the refugee camp and join their foster family.
 But other children like Julie and Aicha remain in refugee camps, living in dangerous and unsafe conditions and denied the opportunity for the kind of life all children deserve.
-The Executive Order stands between these children and a stable home, with caring adult supervision and educational opportunities.
+Unless stayed, the Executive Order would stand between these children and a stable home, with caring adult supervision and educational opportunities.